 - If you can work from home and limit your contact with other people, do so.
-But recognise not everyone has the ability to do this (e.g. essential workers).
+Essential workers can still leave home to attend work.

-Be extra conscious of the elderly, those with a disability and anyone with significant illnesses or a compromised immune system.
+Be extra conscious of the elderly, people with disability, anyone with illnesses or a compromised immune system.
 'Social distancing' is a confronting phrase, but it means you should stay away from others wherever possible, and it's about keeping everyone safe, especially those who are most at risk.
 Here’s a great article about why our response matters.

 It is important we stay connected (digitally, even if we can’t in person!) and keep an eye out for each other.
 If people need to self isolate, neighbours can coordinate dropping off supplies, walking the dog, or having a (phone) chat.